lowRISC/opentitan/hw/ip/keymgr/doc/theory_of_operation.md

 When an advance operation is invoked:
 - The internal key is checked for all 0's and all 1's.
+- During the `Reset` state, both shares of the the Creator Root Key provided by OTP are checked to be valid.
 - During `Initialized` state, creator seed, device ID and health state data is checked for all 0's and all 1's.
 - During `CreatorRootKey` state, the owner seed is checked for all 0's and all 1's.
 - During all other states, nothing is explicitly checked.